1to1 Dietitians work collaboratively with team members to support and regulate nutrition for medically and physically compromised individuals.

 What is a Registered Dietitian?

-- A professional with a Bachelors of Arts degree with a strong focus in nutritional science.
-They have additional training and certification during a dietetic internship program or registration examination.
+- 1to1’s Registered Dietitians are health care professional with a Bachelor’s degree with a strong focus in nutritional science.
+They have additional training and certification with a dietetic internship program and registration examination.
 The title “Registered Dietitian” identifies a person as a nutrition “expert”.
-RDs in Ontario must be registered with the College of Dietitians of Ontario.
+1to1 Dietitians are all registered with the College of Dietitians of Ontario.
 This ensures that RDs meet legal and professional standards for safe, ethical and quality health care.

 - Trained to complete a formal medical and nutritional assessment history.
-This assessment will cover a variety of areas including family history, oral motor/feeding and swallowing functionality or sensitivities and include eating and seating assessments as part of the feeding and mealtime environment.
+This assessment will cover a variety of areas including family and medical history, oral motor/feeding and swallowing functionality, sensitivities, diet history and intake analysis.
+The assessment includes eating and seating assessments as part of the feeding and mealtime environment.

-- Trained to develop and deliver evidence-based intervention plans while working in consultation with parents, caregivers and other supportive team members.
+- Trained to develop and deliver evidence-based intervention plans while working in consultation with physicians, family, caregivers and team members.

 Why is A Registered Dietitian Important?

-- Early intervention for infants, pre-school and school-aged children is ideal to ensure that children are provided with the key nutrient building blocks to reach their potential in all developmental areas.
+- Early intervention is ideal to ensure that individuals are provided with the key nutrient building blocks to reach their potential for health and development.

-- Good nutrition, healthy food choices, a positive meal environment are established at birth and become habits for a lifetime of healthy choices & eating behaviours.
+- Good nutrition, healthy food choices, a positive meal environment are fundamental for a lifetime of healthy choices & eating behaviours.

 What are the Advantages of Working with a Registered Dietitian?

-- Access to a comprehensive and individualized nutritional assessment and plan.
+- Comprehensive and individualized nutritional assessment and plan.

-- Access to individualized nutrition education to promote appropriate and balanced food choices for snacks and meals through evidence-based research and Canada’s Food Guide for Healthy Eating.
+- Individualized nutrition education to promote appropriate and balanced food choices for snacks and meals through evidence-based research and Canada’s Food Guide for Healthy Eating.

-- An enhanced awareness, increased parental and child based efficacy and confidence in making nutritious food choices.
+- An enhanced awareness, increased efficacy and confidence in making nutritious food choices.

-- Support for parents, children and families as a whole, towards a healthy relationship with food.
+- Support for individuals and families as a whole, towards a healthy relationship with food.